HOUSTON NEUROPSYCHOLOGICAL SOCIETY

 Section 4.
 Dues, Membership Roll, Voting and Resignation and Endorsement Waiver.

-a.)
-Annual dues for each year shall be determined by the Board of Directors of the Society and be fixed as covering the calendar year (January to December) for which they are paid.
+a) Annual dues for each year shall be determined by the Board of Directors of the Society and be fixed as covering the calendar year (January to December) for which they are paid.
 Dues may be reduced in order to promote membership, at the Board’s discretion.
 Dues may be collected at any time during the calendar year.
 New members joining the society after July 1 of a given calendar year will not owe dues for the following calendar year, but will annually thereafter.
 The board has at their disposal the right to offer new members a reduced rate.
 Any member failing to pay dues by December 31 of the following year shall be considered to have resigned, but may remain on the Society listserv.

-b.)
-The membership roll will constitute those individuals having joined within a given calendar year, or having renewed their membership therein.
+b) The membership roll will constitute those individuals having joined within a given calendar year, or having renewed their membership therein.
 The list of current members showing the list of members in good standing will be kept by the Secretary.

 Article IV.
 Procedures

 Section 1.
 Management of the Society.
 During the first calendar year, the Society will be managed by the Charter Board of which will consist of a President, President-Elect, Treasurer and Secretary.
 The positions of President-Elect and Secretary may be held by the same person.
-For the second calendar year and thereafter, the Society will be managed by the President, Immediate Past-President, Treasurer and Secretary.
+For the second calendar year and thereafter, the Society will be managed by the President, Immediate Past-President, President-Elect, Treasurer and Secretary.
 All officers must be of a professional status, and a diversity of disciplines within the area of brain behavior relationships is encouraged.
 There shall be no more than four board members from a single independent institution per year.

 Section 2.
 Election and Term of Officers.
-The Board of Directors shall present a slate of candidates in election years at the annual business meeting.
-Additional nominees shall be taken from the floor and a ballot shall be mailed to membership within one month of the meeting.
+The Board of Directors shall present a slate of candidates in election years by electronic ballot.
+Additional nominees shall be taken from the floor and a ballot shall be emailed to membership no later than the last month of the calendar year.
 The accepted officers shall hold terms of one year, beginning with the January meeting, immediately following acceptance by the membership.

 Section 3.
 Vacancies.
-In the event that an officer submits his/her resignation, the executive committee shall appoint an officer until the time of the next election.
+In the event that a board member submits his/her resignation, the executive committee shall appoint a board member until the time of the next election.